Young at Art

 - An artist statement

-Members of the selection committee possess extensive background in arts, culture, and/or arts education.
+Members of the selection committee possess an extensive background in arts, culture, and/or arts education.

 Each committee member will rate participant’s work on a 1-to-5 scale in the following categories: